prolic/fpp/README.md

 ### What it this?

-This library can generate immutable data types based on fpp definitions, the syntax is inspired by Haskell.
+This library can generate immutable data types based on fpp definitions.
+The syntax is inspired by Haskell.

 ### YouTube Video Tutorial